jump8621/data-project-I/README.md

 - Data incompletion which will be excluded might cause an inaccurate conclusion.
 - The definition of major fire incident in the dataset which indicates by true/false differs from California Fire Department which states that major fire incident is more than 10 arces.
 The group decision was using the information based on the dataset because we counldn't find the evidence to support if the file is uncredible.
+- When applying correlation calculation method to the entire dataset, it shows that the dataset have a strong correlation among variabilities.
+However, the amount of data that generate the strong correlation is dramatically low.

 ## Analysis